amarpan/how-to-install-and-configure-zshell/README.md

 source ~/.zshrc
 ```

 5. Try it out!
 Start typing a command you know to be in your shell's history and watch as zsh offers auto-complete suggestions.
-After seeing a suggestion that you'd like to approve, press the right arrow key to accept it.
+After seeing a suggestion that you'd like to approve, press the `Right Arrow` key to accept it.

 ## More Information